Livanjoel/obsidian/README.md

-First compilation of mi knowledge
+First compilation of my knowledge